 Students from visa-requiring countries such as Russia, Ukraine, Colombia and China should contact the relevant embassy for more information, or check the website www.inis.gov.ie

 For your classes, bring pen, paper and a bilingual dictionary.
-You can buy your textbook on your first day of school at a cost of €30 or €40, depending on your level and the duration of your stay with us.
+You can buy your textbook on your first day of school at a cost of €50, depending on your level and the duration of your stay with us.
 You should also bring a laptop or table to access digital materials.

 Carry details of your insurance with you.
-Make sure to be covered by some form of medical insurance (we can provide medical insurance at a cost of €120 for a period of up to one year, contact us for more information).
+Make sure to be covered by some form of medical insurance (we can provide medical insurance at a cost of €140 for a period of up to one year, contact us for more information).